ml4sts-outreach/template-profile/README.md

 This is is a template for a resume/ personal portfolio, built with Sphinx!
 Based on [Chris Holdgraf's personal site](https://github.com/choldgraf/choldgraf.github.io)

-This template is designed for use with the [ml4sts lab's outreach acticity on CS thinking & GitHub]()
+This template is designed for use with the [ml4sts lab's outreach activity on CS thinking & GitHub]()

 ## Tips for Updating the Content of this site